erose1337/epqcrypto/README.md

 As well as several experimental modules:

-    - key exchange
+    - key exchange algorithm
-        - facilitated by a homomorphic secret key cipher
     - a basic secure communications protocol built using the rest of the tools
-    - "witness signatures" and "deniable signatures"
-        - online, privately verifiable signatures (as opposed to offline, and publicly verifiable)
-        - limited utility; no offline, many-to-one signature scheme yet